Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 9 - Ending)**

-Emerging from the Dungeon into the bustling base of Babel Tower, **Day 9** was far from over for Isaiah.
-Exhausted and injured from his solo Minotaur fight (cracked ribs), he was immediately met by **Ais Wallenstein**, who confirmed she witnessed his victory (and collapse), gave him a potion to manage the pain, and escorted him out of the Dungeon.
+Emerging from the Dungeon into the bustling base of Babel Tower, Day 9 was far from over for Isaiah.
+Exhausted and injured from his solo Minotaur fight (cracked ribs), he was immediately met by Ais Wallenstein, who confirmed she witnessed his victory (and collapse), gave him a potion to manage the pain, and escorted him out of the Dungeon.
 She asked probing questions about his abilities ("What are you?") and instructed him to report the Minotaur and the unusual Kobold activity to the Guild, acknowledging her own responsibility for the beast being on Floor 3.
 Isaiah, though weary, agreed and made his way towards the Guild Hall.

-At the **Guild Hall**, looking noticeably injured with his stained cloak and careful gait, Isaiah was quickly intercepted by Advisor **Eina Tulle**, who immediately saw his state and expressed deep, poorly concealed personal worry.
-After he briefly explained he had faced a Minotaur on Floor 3 (causing Eina shock and concern) and was instructed by Ais Wallenstein to report anomalies, Eina insisted on taking him to the **Infirmary** first, placing her concerns about his well-being above immediate procedure.
+At the Guild Hall, looking noticeably injured with his stained cloak and careful gait, Isaiah was quickly intercepted by Advisor Eina Tulle, who immediately saw his state and expressed deep, poorly concealed personal worry.
+After he briefly explained he had faced a Minotaur on Floor 3 (causing Eina shock and concern) and was instructed by Ais Wallenstein to report anomalies, Eina insisted on taking him to the Infirmary first, placing her concerns about his well-being above immediate procedure.

-In the infirmary, Isaiah was examined by **Lyra Verrill**, a Guild healer with a distinctively cynical, probing, and inappropriately forward demeanor.
+In the infirmary, Isaiah was examined by Lyra Verrill, a Guild healer with a distinctively cynical, probing, and inappropriately forward demeanor.
 Lyra confirmed his likely cracked ribs and bandaged him tightly for support.
 Throughout the examination, she made suggestive comments and conducted boundary-crossing 'tests' (touching his inner thigh), showing a dangerous curiosity about his unusual physique and fast healing.
 Isaiah, though uncomfortable,